+(D) The Director finds that there are no grounds for denial of a Cannabis shall promptly surrender the permit to the Director.
+This obligation is not dependent on the Director's requesting the surrender, but arises by operation of law on the sale of the Cannabis Business.
+If the Permittee fails to surrender the permit to the Director, the Director may, after giving the Permittee notice by mail and electronically of the proposed action and an opportunity to respond, revoke the permit.

+Business Permit, as set forth in subsections (d)-(e) of Section 1615 of this Article 16.

-1 (2) Cannabis Manufacturing Facility; 2 (3) Cannabis Testing Facility; 3 (4) Cannabis Distributor; 4 (5) Cannabis Microbusiness; 5 (6) Medicinal Cannabis Retailer; 6 (7) Cannabis Retailer; and 7 (8) Delivery-Only Cannabis Retailer.
-8 9 SEC.
-1608.
-TRANSFER OF PERMIT; SALE OF CANNABIS BUSINESS; CHANGE IN 10 OWNERSHIP; INTERIM CANNABIS BUSINESS PERMITS.
-11 (a) Permits Nontransferable.
-No permit issued under this Article 16 shall be transferable 12 under any circumstances, including but not limited to the sale of the Cannabis Business.
-13 (b) Sale of Cannabis Business.
-If a Permittee sells the Cannabis Business, the Permittee shall 14 promptly surrender the permit to the Director.
-This obligation is not dependent on the Director's 15 requesting the surrender, but arises by operation of law on the sale of the Cannabis Business.
-If the 16 Permittee fails to surrender the permit to the Director, the Director may, after giving the Permittee 17 notice by mail and electronically of the proposed action and an opportunity to respond, revoke the 18 permit.
-19 (c) Change in Ownership.
-A Permittee may change partners, shareholders, or other Owners 20 of a Cannabis Business provided that: the sale or other transfer of ownership regardless of the form of 21 ownership results in a new Person owning no more than 20% of the Cannabis Business, and the 22 Permittee obtains an amendment to the Permit as provided in subsection (c)(2) of this Section 1608.
-If 23 the sale or other transfer of ownership does not result in any Person (who did not already have such a 24 percentage interest) having an ownership interest of 20% or more, the Permittee is not required to 25 obtain a permit amendment.
+(bc) Sale of Cannabis Business.
+If a Permittee sells the Cannabis Business, the Permittee closure, and may conduct Commercial Cannabis Activities under that permit at a different

+(ed) Change in Ownership.
+A Permittee may change partners, shareholders, or other Owners of a Cannabis Business provided that: the sale or other transfer of ownership regardless of the form of ownership results in a new Person owning no more than 20% of the Cannabis Business, and the Permittee obtains an amendment to the Permit as provided in subsection (ed)(2) of this Section 1608.
+If the sale or other transfer of ownership does not result in any Person (who did not already have such a percentage interest) having an ownership interest of 20% or more, the Permittee is not required to obtain a permit amendment.

-(1) A Permittee seeking to amend a permit as required under this subsection (c) shall pay the required filing fee for a permit amendment and that portion of the information required for Applicants under Section 1609, as determined by the Director.
+(1) A Permittee seeking to amend a permit as required under this subsection (Gd) shall pay the required filing fee for a permit amendment and that portion of the information required for Applicants under Section 1609, as determined by the Director.

-(2) The Director shall determine within 30 days of the filing of a complete application for a permit amendment under this subsection (c) whether to approve it.
+(2) The Director shall determine within 30 days of the filing of a complete application for a permit amendment under this subsection (ed) whether to approve it.
 The Director shall approve the application unless the Director determines that denial is warranted under any of the grounds set forth in Section 1615.
-The Director shall notify the Permittee of the Director's decision electronically and either by mail or personal delivery.

-(d) Interim Cannabis Business Permits.
+The Director shall notify the Permittee of the Director's decision electronically and either by mail or personal delivery. (de) Interim Cannabis Business Permits.
 Once the Director receives a surrendered Cannabis Business Permit to Operate, as set forth in subsection (b) of this Section 1608, the new Owner of the business may apply to the Director for an Interim Cannabis Business Permit, subject to any required Planning Department approvals, for a period not to exceed 90 days from the date of surrender (an "Interim Permit").
 An Interim Permit may not be renewed.
-The Director may grant an Interim Permit provided that:

-(1) The new Owner has submitted a completed application for a Cannabis Business Permit to the Office of Cannabis, and a completed application for a State Cannabis License to the appropriate State Licensing Authority;

-(2) The new Owner applies for the same type of Cannabis Business Permit as was held by the prior Owner;

-(3) The Premises to which the Cannabis Permit applies complies with all existing health, safety, and fire ordinances, and applicable state laws governing Cannabis Businesses; and (4) An Interim Permit is necessary to ensure uninterrupted operations of a Cannabis Business at the Premises, or to minimize interruption of its operations.
+The Director may grant an Interim Permit provided that: (1) The new Owner has submitted a completed application for a Cannabis Business Permit to the Office of Cannabis, and a completed application for a State Cannabis License to the appropriate State Licensing Authority; (2) The new Owner applies for the same type of Cannabis Business Permit as was held by the prior Owner; (3) The Premises to which the Cannabis Permit applies complies with all existing health, safety, and fire ordinances, and applicable state laws governing Cannabis Businesses; and (4) An Interim Permit is necessary to ensure uninterrupted operations of a Cannabis Business at the Premises, or to minimize interruption of its operations.
 SEC.
 1609.
-PERMIT APPLICATIONS.
+PERMIT APPLICATIONS. (a) Application and Fee Required.
+Every Applicant for a Cannabis Business Permit shall: (1) File an application with the Director upon a form provided by the Director: